faridcher/ml-course/README.md

 Last but not the least is the Octave/Matlab `pinv` function.
 There is a `ginv` function in `MASS` package that doesn't produce the same exact result of Octave/Matlab `pinv`.
 Therefore a slightly modified version of MASS `ginv` is included in the starter codes. `MASS` package is not needed to be installed.

-To wrap up, before starting to code make sure the following 4 packages are pre-installed: `rgl`, `lbfgsb3`, `SnowballC` and `raster`.
+To wrap up, before starting to code make sure the following 6 packages are pre-installed: `rgl`, `lbfgsb3`, `SnowballC` and `raster`.

+`install.packages(c('rgl','lbfgsb3','SnowballC','raster'))`

-## Future plans
+## Submission
-In near future I plan to make it possible to submit assignments directly from R. So R programmers can take the course too.
+Now it is possible to submit assignments directly from R. So R programmers can take the course too.
+I submitted all assignments to coursera for testing and  the scores were 100.

+Two more packages namely `httr` for `POST()` function and `jsonlite` for `toJSON()` function are needed to be installed before submission.

+`install.packages(c('jsonlite', 'httr'))`

+Try not to use my solutions and submit your own efforts as it is against the course rules.
+In future I may remove the solutions from the repository, so the submissions will be all your own efforts.

 ## Screen-shots
 A few screenshots of the plots produced in R: